BinaryExploits/be-full-stack-boilerplate/README.md

 ## 🧑‍💻 Development Notes

-* If you face network issues on mobile, ensure Expo can reach your local IP (use `ifconfig` or `ipconfig` to find it).
 * Keep Docker running while developing backend/API.
 * Use `pnpm` consistently — **do not use npm or yarn**.